Last Updated on January 19, 2023 by Luke Feldbrugge

 The federal funds rate is the rate that U.S. financial institutions such as banks, credit unions and others in the Federal Reserve System charge each other for overnight loans of reserves deposited at the Fed.
 When the Fed makes the cost higher for banks to lend money, they then pass these costs on to the consumers through their own loans.
 Lenders offering credit products increase the cost of the loan, and start pushing mortgage rates up as well as interest rates on other loan amounts such as auto loans, credit cards, personal loans and more.

-As the Fed continues to raise the federal funds rate, mortgage rates could continue to rise.
+The Fed voted to pause its rate hikes in June, but could continue raising rates in the months to come.
 But the federal funds rate isn’t the only factor in determining the direction of consumer interest rates.
 Other factors that investors watch can also affect mortgage rates, such as the risk of a recession.
 In recent months, as the risk of a recession increases, interest rates have wavered.

 Are Mortgage Rates Going Up or Down in 2023?

-Over the past month, mortgage rates have climbed from the low- to mid-6% range to start the year.
-But they are up a full 3.26 percentage points from last year.
+Over the past two weeks, mortgage rates have fallen to the upper-6% range after rising at the beginning of this month.
+But they are up 1.05 percentage points from last year.

-Although they are currently trending up, Fannie Mae recently forecasted the average interest rate for a 30-year fixed-rate mortgage (FRM) will steadily decrease throughout this year, reaching 6% by the end of the year.
+Fannie Mae recently forecasted the average interest rate for a 30-year fixed-rate mortgage (FRM) will decrease slowly throughout this year, ending at 6.3% by the end of the year.

-Interest rates have increased slowly in recent weeks, but remain significantly higher than the beginning of last year.
-But as the Fed continues on its current course for further rate hikes this year, mortgage rates could increase before going back down.
+Interest rates have decreased in recent weeks, but remain significantly higher than the beginning of last year.
+But as the economy nears a potential recession this year, mortgage rates could continue falling throughout the year.

 Homes for Heroes Can Save You Money on Mortgage Lender Fees